Moustafa Al-Qazwini

-Hujjatullah Sayyid Dr. Moustafa al-Musawi al-Qazwini (مصطفى الموسوي القزويني; born 1961) is an Iraqi-American Shia imam.
+Hujjat al-Islam Sayyid Dr. Moustafa al-Musawi al-Qazwini (مصطفى الموسوي القزويني; born 1961) is an Iraqi-American Shia imam.

 He is the imam at the Islamic Educational Center of Orange County in Orange Country, California.
 He is also on the board of directors of the Development and Relief Foundation in Iraq.

 Biography

 Early life and education

 al-Qazwini was born in Karbala in 1961.
 His father is Murtadha al-Qazwini from the al-Qazwini family, and his mother is the daughter of Abd al-Amir Nasrallah, from the Nasrallah family.
 His family was exiled from Iraq whilst he was still young, and upon settling in Qom, in 1980, he joined the seminary and began his religious education.

 In 1987, he travelled to Damascus to serve as a teacher at the Islamic seminary.
 He then travelled to London in 1989, and contributed as associate imam and professor of Islamic studies at several Islamic centers and foundations.